E-963/1st-DevOps-Project/README.md

     kubectl apply -f service.yaml
     kubectl apply -f ingress.yaml
     kubectl apply -f role.yaml
+### to interact with a specific pod in a Kubernetes cluster.
+    kubectl get pod -n my-app-namespace

+    kubectl describe pod  -n my-app-namespace

 ### when deploying on cloud, an external IP for the service will be available.
 For testing with minikube, run the following command to get a URL for accessing the service
     minikube -n my-app-namespace service app-service --url